Keluro/Office365-AddinWeb-SignInSample/README.md

 ## What is provided by this sample

 - An Office add-in may need access to Office 365 APIs and identity.
 The new Office "web" add-ins are web apps, the proper way to do this is through an [Azure AD](https://azure.microsoft.com/en-us/documentation/articles/active-directory-whatis/) registration.
 As explained in this [blog post](https://blogs.msdn.microsoft.com/richard_dizeregas_blog/2015/08/10/connecting-to-office-365-from-an-office-add-in/), we may need a popup to achieve this.
 To overcome this problem Microsoft created the [dialogApi](https://channel9.msdn.com/Shows/Office-Dev-Show/Office-Dev-Show-Episode-26-Using-the-Dialog-API-in-Office-Add-ins).
 This sample provides a functional solution using the **dialogApi** when available and the popup/SignalR technique as a fallback.

-*NEW:* it looks like this is changing, check this [stackoverflow question](http://stackoverflow.com/questions/39897772/dialogapi-in-office-add-ins-available-for-all-hosts).
+*NEW: it looks like this is changing, check this [stackoverflow question](http://stackoverflow.com/questions/39897772/dialogapi-in-office-add-ins-available-for-all-hosts).*

 - Your solution may not be simply just the Outlook add-in but also a standalone web app secured by Office 365 and Azure AD.
 This is the case for **Keluro - Smart Email Sharing** where we have the [add-in](https://store.office.com/en-us/app.aspx?assetid=WA104380149&ui=en-US&rs=en-US&ad=US&appredirect=false) and the [Office 365 web-app](https://store.office.com/en-us/app.aspx?assetid=SA000000070&ui=en-US&rs=en-US&ad=US&appredirect=false).
 This sample shows a way to share the authentication scheme for a better user experience.

 - Some situations are handled in this sample: for example, the following one.
 When you login/logoff with different accounts, you can end up with a situation where the add-in the identity your are logged in with Outlook may not match the one your authenticated with the Office 365 web app.
-The sample handles this (see screenshot)
+The sample handles this (see screenshot).

 <img src="Docs/mailbox3.jpg" width="400">